oscarvargash/biol_550_2022/week_13/README.md

 Do you have any ideas about how to make this script better?

 <details>
-  <summary>If you for any reason you need the whole script, please click here</summary>
+  <summary>If for any reason you need the whole script, please click here</summary>

 ```
 #!/usr/bin/env python3